 Got that?
 Awesome, let’s cook!

-- One large organic, free-range chicken
+- 1 large free-range chicken preferably organic

-- 100 grams salt pork, cut into large dices
+- 100 grams salt pork cut into large dices

-- 100 grams bacon, cut into large dices
+- 100 grams bacon cut into large dices

-- Two tablespoons rendered pork fat
+- 2 tablespoons rendered pork fat can substitute bacon fat

 - 100 ml Cognac or brandy